gitlabhq/gitlabhq/doc/user/project/milestones/burndown_charts.md

 assumes that issue was open on days prior to that date.
 Reopened issues are considered as open on one day after they were closed.

-Note that with this design, if you create a new issue in the middle of the milestone period (and assign the milestone to the issue), the Burndown Chart will appear as if the issue was already open at the beginning of the milestone.
-A workaround is to simply close the issue (so that a closed timestamp is stored in the system), and reopen it to get the desired effect, with a rise in the chart appearing on the day after.
-This is what appears in the example below.

 The Burndown Chart can also be toggled to display the cumulative open issue weight for a given day.
 When using this feature, make sure issue weights have been properly assigned, since an open issue with no weight adds zero to the